ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-language-switcher.md

 ## Description

-The **Language Switcher** module type allows you to switch between available Content languages.
-Selecting a language will take you to the home page for that language.
+The *Language Switcher* module type allows you to switch between available Content languages.
+Selecting a language will take you to the corresponding page for that language.

 ### Common Elements